Woocommerce vs magento which is best for your e commerce business

 5. Which platform offers better customization options?

-• Both platforms offer extensive customization options, but Magento is known for its superior ability to customize profoundly and extensively, thanks to its open-source nature and robust developer tools.
+• Both platforms provide extensive customization options, but Magento is known for its superior ability to customize profoundly and extensively, thanks to its open-source nature and robust developer tools.
 WooCommerce also offers significant customization capabilities, mainly using a variety of plugins and themes, but more complex changes can require additional bespoke code.

 Resource Guide for Choosing Between Magento and WooCommerce